gem/oq-engine/doc/manual/oq-manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The scenario damage
-calculator computes damage distribution statistics for all assets in a given exposuremodel for a single specified rupture.
+calculator computes damage distribution statistics for all assets in a given *Exposure Model* for a single specified rupture.
 Damage distribution statistics include the mean and standard deviation of damage fractions for different damage states.
-This calculator requires the definition of a finite rupturemodel, an exposuremodel and a fragilitymodel; the main results are the damage distribution statistics per asset, aggregated damage distribution statistics per taxonomy, aggregated damage distribution statistics for the region, and collapse maps, which contain
+This calculator requires the definition of a finite *Rupture Model*, an *Exposure Model* and a *Fragility Model*; the main results are the damage distribution statistics per asset, aggregated damage distribution statistics per taxonomy, aggregated damage distribution statistics for the region, and collapse maps, which contain